KiranSmelser/handwritten-digits-recognizer/README.md

 ## Setup
-Ensure the image file containing the handwritten digit is rescaled to 28x28 pixels.
+Ensure sklearn, PIL, and tkinter have been installed.

 ## Usage
-When prompted, enter the name of the formated image file and program will return the digit as well as the accuracy score of the model.
+When run, the program will prompt the user to draw a digit within the box of the opened window.
+Once done, the user must press Control + s and the program will return the model's prediction as well as the accuracy percentage of the model.

 ## Project Status